msl0/tfpro-challenges/challenge-3/Readme.md

 #### 1. Split Resource into Child Modules

-Split (Move) the below mentioned code into child modules as described in below table.
+Split (Move) the below mentioned resources from `challenge-3.tf` (not base folder) into child modules as described in below table.
 Each child module must be inside the `modules` folder.

 | Resource Type  | Child Module Folder |